fnx-io/fnx_config/README.md

 ## Angular2

-Position of `fnx_config` doesn't seem to matter with Angular2.
-We keep it a the end of the list of transformers.
+Also with Angular2, keep the transformer at the end of the list.

 ## Firebase example